Want your next fundraising campaign to be a success?

-Do you think Stephen King obsesses over what kind paper he’s going to write his next novel on?
+Do you think Stephen King obsesses over what kind of paper he will write his next novel on?
 NO!
-He’s worried about how he’s going to scare the crap out of you!
+He’s worried about how he will scare the crap out of you!

 Do you think Martin Luther King, Jr. agonized over what kind of microphone would be set up on his podium before speeches?
 NO!
 He was focusing on how to move people to take action!

 Don’t let a lack of resources serve as an excuse for poor storytelling.
-The beautiful thing about the technology we have today is that it allows anyone to create high production content and get it seen by a nearly unlimited audience.
+The beautiful thing about our technology is that it allows anyone to create high-production content and get it seen by a nearly unlimited audience.